GioF71/tidal-connect/README.md

 Please see the [Goal](https://ko-fi.com/giof71/goal?g=0)
 Please note that support goal is limited to cover running costs for subscriptions to music services.

+## Issue on the Raspberry Pi 5

+If you use a Raspberry Pi 5, you might encounter an issue that shows with the following content in the container logs:

+`/app/ifi-tidal-release/bin/tidal_connect_application: error while loading shared libraries: libsystemd.so.0: ELF load command alignment not page-aligned`

+This issue can be solved by editing the file `/boot/firmware/config.txt` using the following command:

+`sudo nano /boot/firmware/config.txt`

+Add the following line in the `all` section:

+`kernel=kernel8.img`

+You will need to reboot, then restart the container.

 ## News

 I am trying to document all the configurations I have encountered with my own dacs and through your tickets.
 Look [here](https://github.com/GioF71/tidal-connect/blob/main/userconfig/README.md) and [here](https://github.com/GioF71/tidal-connect/blob/main/samples/README.md).